nguyen47/virtualhost/README.md

 Bash Script to allow create or delete apache/nginx virtual hosts on Ubuntu on a quick way.

+# I changed it for Laravel Project only.
+It just work with Laravel vHost Only !!!!!!!!!!!!!

 ## Installation ##

 1. Download the script